During Production Inspection (DUPRO)

 - Assembly requirements

-Specification deviations identified during DUPRO may often be corrected before large production quantities are completed.
+This helps identify deviations before large quantities are completed.

-Visual inspection evaluates workmanship quality and production consistency during active manufacturing.
+Workmanship inspection evaluates the overall quality and consistency of manufacturing.

 - Scratches